Albo1125/SeatBelt/README.md

 # SeatBelt
 SeatBelt is a UK-based resource for FiveM by Albo1125 that provides seat belt sounds, notifications and observations for vehicle occupants that are not wearing a seat belt.
+It is available at [https://github.com/Albo1125/SeatBelt](https://github.com/Albo1125/SeatBelt)

 ## Installation & Usage
 1. Download the latest release.